 The Kennedy administration responded to this pressure by concluding another, though more limited, agreement with the imperial government in 1962.
 As a follow-up to the secret U.S.-Ethiopia executive agreement, Secretary of Defense Robert McNamara and Ethiopian Defense Minister Mengesha Merid signed a memorandum in which the Americans promised to speed up delivery of army items (such as ammunition, armored personnel carriers) promised in the 1960 commitment, to provide the navy with one LCM; and to provide T-28D, F-86, and T-33 aircraft as well as “to continue support of the T-28A and F-86 squadrons.”
 Although the United States had now added an explicit air power commitment not contained in the 1960 agreement, it too was rather vaguely worded; it did not establish a timetable for delivery or force goal objectives.
 The Ethiopians would come to View the 1962 McNamara-Merid memorandum and a subsequent agreement signed in 1963, which among other things required Washington to discuss the organization of the Ethiopian Air Force and Navy, as having been made at the expense of the original commitments.
 Haile Selassie would use this argument to force Washington to reevaluate Ethiopia’s air power requirements.

 Ultimately the emperor requested a squadron of F-5 Freedom Fighter supersonic jets.
-The genesis of the F-5 episode in U.S.-Ethiopia military relations remains somewhat murky.
+The genesis of the F-5 episode in U.S.-lamented Beijing’s economic engagement model, saying it undermined democracy and mired African countries in debt.
+When he landed in Ethiopia military relations remains somewhat murky.
 Apparently, sometime in 1962 U.S. officials had informally promised to provide Addis Ababa with the new supersonic F-5 ﬁghters that were about to become available for export to the Third World.
 Recognizing they had blundered by promising something that threatened to provoke an unnecessary arms race in the region, the Americans would spend the next two years attempting to dissuade the imperial government from acquiring these weapons.
 But once it had become known that these supersonic jets would be exported to the Third World, there would be no dissuading Selassie from acquiring them.
 Without F-5s in the imperial arsenal, it would appear that Ethiopia possessed only a second-rate air force.

 Because there seemed no way to turn back from this commitment without negatively affecting U.S.-Ethiopian relations, the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States played a game of delay.
-It was not until mid-June 1964 that the U.S. ambassador to Ethiopia, Edward Korry, delivered a message informing the IEG that the United States would provide a squadron of 12 F-5 aircraft to the Ethiopian Air Force.
+It was not until mid-June 1964 that the U.S. ambassador to Ethiopia, Edward Korry, delivered a message informing the IEG that the death of four U.S. Special Forces soldiers in Niger on Oct.
+4 has lead some in the United States would provide a squadron of 12 F-5 aircraft to the Ethiopian Air Force.
 Still feeling uneasy about a decision that might escalate the arms race in the Horn, Washington attempted to push back the delivery date.
 The first F-5s would not arrive in Ethiopia until the latter half of 1966.
 But in following through with this arms transfer, the United States had broken a qualitative arms barrier by making Ethiopia the first black-ruled state in sub-Sahara Africa to possess supersonic jet ﬁghters.

 THE 1964 BORDER WAR